Processing math: 100%

 • Describe the overall effects from age changes in blood plasma, red blood cells, platelets, and white blood cells.

-This page titled Chapter 4: Circulatory System is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Augustine G. DiGiovanna via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled Chapter 4: Circulatory System is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Augustine G. DiGiovanna via source content that was edited to the style and standards of the LibreTexts platform.